 If you have any questions as a result of reading this information sheet, you should ask the primary researcher (Sam Farley – email@example.com).

 Benefits and Risks:

 - Groups who participate will receive individualised feedback on their communication behaviour, which may help improve teamwork skills.

 - Groups who participate will get the chance to take part in a learning activity which is considered innovative by the University of Sheffield.

 Confidentiality / Anonymity

-Your name and email address will be recorded by the observer to ensure that conversational contributions are applied to the right individual.
+Your name, email address and ucard number will be recorded by the observer to ensure that conversational contributions are applied to the right individual.

 To protect confidentiality / anonymity we will keep the conversational and questionnaire data on a password protected computer for a period of 10 years and the research team will be the only people who have access to this data.
 Any information on your team meetings shared outside the research team will be anonymised to protect your identity.

 Remember if you feel uncomfortable at any time, please inform the observer who will stop recording immediately and leave the meeting.
-If you need to discuss your participation in this study with someone, please contact student counselling services: Tel. – 0114 222 4134, Email – UCS@sheffield.ac.uk.
+If you need to discuss your participation in this study with someone, please contact Student Access to Mental Health Support (SAMHS) service (Tel: 0114 2223635, email: SAMHS@sheffield.ac.uk).